Aratramba/ps-barbershop/readme.md

 Create variables in the textlayers of your .psd by wrapping them in double curly brackets, like so: `{{variable}}`.
 You can use JSON here if you wish, so `{{object.object.variable}}` will work too.

-Run the script (`file › scripts › barbershop`) and a dialog should now appear.
+Run the script `file › scripts › barbershop` and a dialog should now appear where you can tweak some import settings.

-Import your file and all your variables will be replaced by their matching variables.
+Import your file and all your variables will be magically replaced by their matching variables.

 ---